IBM/maximo-labs/MkDocs/contribute/docs/add_content.md

     git commit -sm "Write a descriptive message of your changes"

+!!! attention "Remember to do this:"
+    It is important to use the `-sm` switch on the commit command, as the `s` signes the commit which is needed to merge your changes into the main branch later on.

 Push the changes to the Github branch:

     git push origin [name_of_your_new_branch]